SerhiiKarasov/readings/cpp_concurrency_in_action/cpp_concurrency_in_action.md

     resource_ptr->do_smth();
 }
 ```
-* if shared resource is safe for concurrent access, the only thing to redo is init, this solution is not optimal as it requires serealization of all threads
+* if shared resource is safe for concurrent access, the only thing to redo is init, this solution is not optimal as it requires serialization of all threads
 ```
 std::shared_ptr<some_resource> resource_ptr;
 std::mutex resorce_mutex;